 11% of Nexum employees are veterans or first responders

 Nexum, Inc. is a Service-Disabled Veteran-Owned Small Business (SDVOSB), verified by the U.S. Department of Veterans Affairs (VA).
-To qualify as a SDVOSB, a business must be owned or controlled by a Service-Disabled Veteran.
+To qualify as an SDVOSB, a business must be owned or controlled by a Service-Disabled Veteran.

 Protect Your Assets - At All Times